udacity/React-Fundamentals-Exercises/L3. State Management/2. Passing Data II/SolutionExplanation.md

 ## Bottom-Up Approach

-The bottom-up approach involves two steps: putting all of our code into the `App.js` file and, once the app renders what you want it to render, you break that code up into different components.
+The bottom-up approach involves two steps: putting all of our code into the `App.jsx` file and, once the app renders what you want it to render, you break that code up into different components.
 This is a possible approach to the first step of the bottom-up strategy:

 ```js
 const App = () => {